Q: What are the advantages of attending Calvary Chapel Middle School?

 Q: Is there any sort of after-school program?

-A: CCJHS has an after-school program.
-After School Program (ASP) is a service provided by CCJHS and is available for students, grades 6-8, who are on campus after school from 3:15 pm to 6:00 pm.
+A: CCMS has an after-school program.
+After School Program (ASP) is a service provided is available for students, grades 6-8, who are on campus after school from 3:15 pm to 6:00 pm.

 Q: What do you offer for PE?

-A: CCJHS students participate in PE every day.
-Students will change into a PE uniform and participate in sports, calisthenics, and the Presidential Fitness Program.
+A: Students participate in PE every day.
+Students will change into a PE uniform and participate in sports, calisthenics, and the Presidential Fitness Program curriculum.

 Q: What sort of partnership do you have with Calvary Chapel of Costa Mesa?